 The hotchpotch of religions was actually rendered possible because the Indo-European divinities such as Saturn, Jupiter, Juno and Minerva could be regarded as being both international and local.
 This was achieved by creating local liturgy and ceremonies to fit local (Roman) culture and identity.
-Even the Roman individual could attend to both the public gods, which were part of his Roman identity and his personal gods, which formed part of his personal identity.
+Roman individuals could attend to both the public gods, which were part of Roman identity and personal gods, which formed part of his/her personal identity.

 This leads us to ponder the fact that there was no general written base or theology.
 This allowed an enormous adaptability of the complete pantheon of foreign divinities to Roman needs and allowed them to be incorporated within the identity of “Romanity” as a whole.

 The Old Testament on the other hand eliminated this flexibility and forced the monotheist Jews and Christians to denounce the flexible religious structure which acted as a glue of the cosmopolitan Roman identity.
 This set them apart or outside of the very State or indeed as a state within a state.

 As the empire moved towards an increasingly autocratic rule focused on a single Emperor-God it is hardly surprising that the Roman authorities might see a threat in these renegade religions which refused to play ball and did everything to go against “Roman identity”.

 Ancient Roman Gods | ancient roman religion | The Gods of Rome and Politics | Christianity in Ancient Rome |